Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_multinode_zos/t__mninit_multinode_zos.md

 ---

-    title: Customize MNINIT
+    title: "Customize MNINIT"
-    linkTitle: Customize MNINIT
+    linkTitle: "Customize MNINIT"
     weight: 200

----
-The following section is based on implementing an Active/Active High Availability multi-host configuration use case.
+---The following section is based on implementing an Active/Active High Availability multi-host configuration use case.
 You should modify accordingly to implement either:

 - Mono host, multi-node architecture
 - Multi host, multi-node architecture